 For information about scheduling an educational program or Moving Museum program, contact us by phone at 716-664-6256, or email

-We are open to ideas for moving tour programs online.
-If you are looking for digital tours, please contact us.
+We are open to ideas for moving our programs online.
+If you are looking for virtual tours, please contact us.

 Meets NYS Social Studies curriculum requirements for local history in the Fourth Grade Standards 1, 3, 4

 Concepts/themes – change, culture, places and regions, environment and society, identity, citizenship and civic life, human systems

 1 & 1 1/2 hour sessions over a two week period

 In school and at Museum

 The environment and time in which a person lives shapes their daily life, experiences, tastes, habits and chores.
 Daily life and experiences are also shaped by gender, culture, race and socioeconomic background.
 By exploring the lives and stories of diverse individuals from Jamestown’s past, students make vivid comparisons to their own lives.
 The Local Lore Comes Alive program incorporates interactive demonstrations, theatrical performances, reproduction costumes, historical characters, video and role-playing activities.
 The students will “become” a real person from Jamestown’s past and will receive facsimiles of primary documents, a biographical sketch and a photograph of that person.
 The program also includes visits to the museum for The Age of Homespun and Victorian Sampler tours.
 As the culminating activity, students will wear reproduction clothing and perform skits depicting life in early Jamestown.

 Concepts/themes – places and regions, change, environment and society